learnerview/SimplyDone/README.md

 ### Interactive API Docs

 Swagger UI is available at `/swagger-ui.html`.
 Use the `X-API-KEY` header to authenticate.
+In Swagger UI click "Authorize" and provide the header value like `sd_sk_yourkey`.

 ### Example